vectara/vectara-docs/www/docs/learn/user-defined-function-reranker.md

 ## Math functions

-The following table list the math functions available that allow you to perform various mathematical operations, such as calculating absolute values, powers, and logarithms.
+The following table lists the math functions available that allow you to perform various mathematical operations, such as calculating absolute values, powers, and logarithms.